KidkArolis/jetpack/docs/01-configuration-options.md

   // defaults to '.' — rspack resolves it via package.json main / index.js
   entry: '.',

-  // port of the dev server
+  // port and host of the dev server
   port: 3030,
+  host: 'localhost',

   // build output path relative to the project root
   dist: 'dist',